Suita conjecture for a punctured torus: Abstract

 \section{Abstract}

-For general compact Riemann surfaces, we obtain lower bounds of the Arakelov metrics.
 For a once-punctured complex torus, we compare the Bergman kernel and the fundamental metric, by constructing explicitly the Evans-Selberg potential and discussing its asymptotic behaviors.
-These works aim to generalize the Suita type results to potential-theoretically non-hyperbolic Riemann surfaces.
+This work aims to generalize the Suita type results to potential-theoretically parabolic Riemann surfaces.